5 reasons why an experienced ecommerce agency will achieve better results

 Social media, marketplace channels, foreign market opportunities, advanced personalisation and the increasing flexibility in online advertising all contribute to a powerful, yet incredibly busy landscape.

 Emerging retailers can often feel a little overwhelmed by all the noise and the abundance of options available.
-There are also some expensive pitfalls which lead to frustration and missed opportunity.
+There are also some expensive pitfalls which lead to frustration and missed opportunities.

-Without considering challenges to buying and merchandising and ensuring customers receive their orders, we feel that the following five reasons are why most ecommerce sites fail to meet sales expectations and how a capable ecommerce development agency like Remarkable.net can offer a better solution:
+Without considering the challenges to buying and merchandising and ensuring customers receive their orders, we feel that the following five reasons are why most eCommerce sites fail to meet sales expectations and how a capable eCommerce development agency like Remarkable Commerce can offer a better solution:

-Tip: A competent ecommerce agency should have a broad spectrum of expertise under one roof and be able to walk into your business and provide the right advice for you from day one.
-At my full-service agency Remarkable.net we have expert teams across design, development and marketing with advanced knowledge of how to make any ecommerce development deliver results.
+Tip: A competent eCommerce agency should have a broad spectrum of expertise under one roof and be able to walk into your business and provide the right advice for you from day one.
+At my full-service agency Remarkable Commerce we have expert teams across design, development and marketing with advanced knowledge of how to make any eCommerce development deliver results.
 Two of our clients have grown with us and in recent years they have entered the Internet Retailing Top 100, and several more will be joining them soon.
-We have a long track record of helping our clients to achieve ecommerce success.
+We have a long track record of helping our clients to achieve eCommerce success.

-Tip: Our teams at Remarkable.net have many years of experience at helping our clients find ways to correctly interrogate their ecommerce data.
-The ecommerce platforms that our agency develops also come with many advanced reports and analytics baked in that can show valuable insight from day one launch of any new ecommerce platform.
+Tip: Our teams at Remarkable Commerce have many years of experience in helping our clients find ways to correctly interrogate their eCommerce data.
+The eCommerce platforms that our agency develops also come with many advanced reports and analytics baked in that can show valuable insight from day one launch of any new eCommerce platform.

-Technically designing and developing a successful ecommerce website cannot just be a bolt on to a retailers existing business.
-In fact, it is often the best strategy to approach ecommerce development as if starting a new business, separate to any existing operations.
+Technically designing and developing a successful eCommerce website cannot just be a bolt-on to a retailers existing business.
+In fact, it is often the best strategy to approach eCommerce development as if starting a new business, separate from any existing operations.
 Online retailing has evolved far beyond being simply another marketing channel for any existing retail business.
 To ensure success we recommend the creation of a clear business plan complete with budgets, goals, KPIs and operational requirements.
-You may already have a plan, but if not imagine that you are pitching for funding, what type of ecommerce business plan would your prospective investor want to see?
-Within the first few years you will feel the benefit of having the business plan as ground map for developing the new ecommerce business.
+You may already have a plan, but if not imagine that you are pitching for funding, what type of eCommerce business plan would your prospective investor want to see?
+Within the first few years, you will feel the benefit of having the business plan as a ground map for developing the new eCommerce business.

 Tip: Along with the business plan narrative, create a solid profit and loss forecast for online trading and identify all your key finances and then project those numbers over the first 12 – 18 months.
-Involve any third parties in this if you are comfortable to do so.
-This process also helps to provide an external ecommerce agency with clear visibility of the financial KPIs and what they need to do to ensure your ecommerce business becomes a profitable success.
+Involve any third parties in this if you are comfortable doing so.
+This process also helps to provide an external eCommerce agency with clear visibility of the financial KPIs and what they need to do to ensure your eCommerce business becomes a profitable success.
 We often provide templates for these documents to any clients who need them and provide any supporting advice where we can.

-At our ecommerce agency Remarkable.net we have over 18 years of experience at helping our clients to grow their ecommerce developments online.
-We can also offer 360-degree advice having also developed end-to-end business processes including a warehouse management system with handheld scanning, ERP systems, online booking facility and much more.
+At our eCommerce agency Remarkable Commerce we have over 18 years of experience helping our clients to grow their eCommerce developments online.
+We can also offer 360-degree advice having also developed end-to-end business processes including a warehouse management system with handheld scanning, ERP systems, an online booking facility and much more.